Author

 USA Today photo by Mark J. Rebilas.

-In 2026, the Pac 12 will include Oregon State, Washington State, Boise State, Fresno State, Colorado State, San Diego State, Utah State and Gonzaga (non-football member).
+In 2026, the Pac 12 will include Texas State, Oregon State, Washington State, Boise State, Fresno State, Colorado State, San Diego State, Utah State and Gonzaga (non-football member).
 Until then, Oregon State and Washington State will be the only football members of the conference.

 The Pac-12 Conference underwent significant changes in recent years.
 Prominent schools, starting with UCLA and USC, departed and that led to other remaining schools following suit via conference realignment.
 The future of the Pac-12 was left in limbo with just Oregon State and Washington State remaining.